 You can learn how to use the written word to add value to the lives of others and thereby increase how much value they see in you and your work.
 For example, many business professionals have seen significant financial results by writing a book that shares their knowledge with potential clients.

-As a primer on crafting the Big Idea Book, consider reading my master article, Secrets of Writing the Big Idea Book.
+As a primer on crafting the Big Idea Book, consider first reading my master article, Secrets of Writing the Big Idea Book, Part One.
 In this post, we’re looking at the Big Idea Book from a slightly different angle, one I think will help you get that book out of your head and onto the page.
 We’re also building out our original outline.
 Let’s pick up where that article left off.

 A Big Idea Book is about change for the author and the reader.